Domestic Violence Attorney in Liberty County

 Defending a domestic violence charge in the Liberty County Superior Court requires a strategy focused on neutralizing the State's "no-drop" policy and asserting justification.

-• Negotiation and Diversion: Leveraging weaknesses in the evidence or a compelling self-defense claim, we negotiate with the prosecutor to secure a reduction to a non-family violence charge or a dismissal entirely.
+- Negotiation and Diversion: Leveraging weaknesses in the evidence or a compelling self-defense claim, we negotiate with the prosecutor to seek a reduction to a non-family violence charge or a dismissal.

 Our Comprehensive Approach to Domestic Violence Defense